trello-archive/RxLifecycle/README.md

 ## Unsubscription

 RxLifecycle does not actually unsubscribe the sequence.
-It terminates it by emitting `onCompleted()`, which ends the sequence.
-This differs from `Subscription.unsubscribe()`, which causes the sequence to simply end.
+Instead it terminates the sequence.
+The way in which it does so varies based on the type:

+`Observable` - emits `onCompleted()`
+`Single` and `Completable` - emits `onError(CancellationException)`

-In most cases this works out fine (since `onCompleted()` is not often used).
-In cases where you do not want `onCompleted()` called during early termination, then it is suggested that you manually handle the `Subscription` yourself and call `unsubscribe()` when appropriate.
+If a sequence requires the `Subscription.unsubscribe()` behavior, then it is suggested that you manually handle the `Subscription` yourself and call `unsubscribe()` when appropriate.

-(To understand why RxLifecycle has this behavior, [read this](https://github.com/trello/RxLifecycle/pull/14))

 ## Installation